BroadcomMFD/bridge-for-git-explorer/README.md

 Review the following use cases to familiarize yourself with the available features of the extension:

+- [Configure the pre-push hook](#configure-the-pre-push-hook): Ensure your local changes are validated before pushing to your git server.
 - [Add to mapping](#add-to-mapping): You can add an element from your workstation to the synchronized mapping.
 - [Add to mapping with dependencies](#add-to-mapping-with-dependencies): You can add an element with associated files from your workstation to the synchronized mapping.
 - [Show history](#show-history): You can view the history of the elements up the map in your mapping.
 - [Specify processor groups for elements](#specify-processor-groups-for-elements): You can specify a processor group for an element that you can use for the Generate action.
 - [Review Mapping Activity](#review-mapping-activity): Review the events that occur in and the status of your mapping.

+### Configure the Pre-push Hook

+Bridge for Git mappings include a pre-push hook.
+The pre-push hook validates changes to elements in the repo against changesets in the git server and Endevor.
+The pre-push hook specifically looks at the fingerprints of the element, the type, the name, and the location in the folder structure.
+If your changes are out of date (fingerprint does not match) or any of the file or location conventions are not met, then the pre-push hook will prevent you from pushing to the git server.

+We recommend that you install the pre-push hook when you start working with a mapping.

+When you have a Bridge for Git mapping open in your workspace, Bridge for Git Explorer prompts you to install the pre-push hook.
+Ensure that you provide your git username or PAT, depending on your configuration of Bridge for Git.

+For more information about how to set up pre-push hooks, see [Set up Hooks](https://techdocs.broadcom.com/us/en/ca-mainframe-software/devops/endevor-bridge-for-git/2-0/using/set-up-hooks.html).

 ### Add to Mapping